sourcery-ai-experiments/QuarticSDK/docs/index.md

 # Home

 Quartic SDK is an external SDK provided by Quartic.ai to allow users to use assets, tags, etc. outside the Quartic AI Platform.
-Here are some use cases for Quartic SDK:

-- Creating a seperate UI
-- Using in Jupyter Shell while training models
+It lets third party developers, who have authorization to access Quartic.ai entities, build custom applications using the SDK.

 ## Requirements
 ---
-Quartic SDK is built on Python 3.5+.
+Quartic SDK is built for Python 3.5+.
 Currently, the package has the following requirements:

 - [requests==2.25.1](https://pypi.org/project/requests/)
 - [mkdocs==1.1.2](https://pypi.org/project/mkdocs/)